Judiciary of Italy

-The judiciary of Italy is one of the three branches of the Italian Republic under the Constitution of 1948.
+The judiciary of Italy is one of the three branches of the Italian Republic under the constitution of 1948.
 Composed of a system of courts and public prosecutors' offices, the judiciary of Italy is tasked with the administration of justice.
 Both bench judges and public prosecutors, collectively called magistrates after the Roman tradition, hold office within this branch.
+The foundational attributes and roles of the Italian judiciary are delineated primarily by the Constitution of Italy, and are supplemented by statutes of constitutional significance.

-In turn, magistrates are gathered in a collective body known as 'magistracy'.
+In turn, magistrates are gathered in a collective body known as magistracy.
 Marked by an absence of internal hierarchy, the magistracy is also independent from any other branch of the state.
 In particular, the constitutional guarantee of independence protects career and honorary magistrates against the executive and legislative branches.
-In the Italian Republic, the government has no role in appointments or promotions, though the Minister of Justice oversees administrative resources and may request disciplinary proceedings.
+In the Italian Republic, the government has no role in appointments or promotions, although the Minister of Justice oversees administrative resources and may request disciplinary proceedings.
 Career magistrates may serve until the mandatory retirement age of 70.

 The Italian judiciary encompasses three independent judicial circuits.
 The ordinary judicial circuit handles civil and criminal matters.
 The specialised judicial circuit has exclusive jurisdiction over administrative, tax and audit matters.
-The military judicial circuit has jurisdiction over offences committed by service members in peacetime, though specific statutes provide broader attributions during wartime.

-The Constitutional Court lies outside the judiciary of Italy, as an independent and separate constitutional institution tasked with reviewing the constitutionality of laws and settling conflicts among the branches of the state.
+The military judicial circuit has jurisdiction over offences committed by service members in peacetime, although specific statutes provide broader attributions during wartime.
+The Constitutional Court of Italy lies outside the judiciary as an independent and separate constitutional institution tasked with reviewing the constitutionality of laws and settling conflicts among the branches of the state.

 Law

-Courthouse in Milan, seat of the Tribunale, Procura della Repubblica, Corte d'appello and Procura Generale della Repubblica.
-Also known as Palazzo di giustizia (en.
-Palace of justice).
+Courthouse in Milan, seat of the Tribunale, Procura della Repubblica, Corte d'appello, and Procura Generale della Repubblica.
+It is also known as Palazzo di giustizia (Palace of Justice).

+General principles

 The Italian legal system operates within the civil law tradition with a foundation in Roman law principles.
 This system emphasises codified statutes and legal codes as primary sources of legal authority, contrasting with common law systems where judicial precedents are more influential.

-General Principles

-The Law of Italy, deeply embedded within the civil law tradition, is characterised by a systematic and hierarchical arrangement of legal norms.
+The law of Italy, deeply embedded within the civil law tradition, is characterised by a systematic and hierarchical arrangement of legal norms.
 This structure is influenced by foundational principles that include the rule of law, the protection of fundamental rights, and the separation of powers.
 Central to these principles is the notion of legal certainty whereby laws must be clear, publicised, and stable, facilitating compliance and enabling predictability in legal outcomes.